MX199/BLACKBOX/README.md

 ## 🛠️ Development

 Want to contribute or modify BLACKBOX?
 All code is documented with JSDoc comments.
-Check out the `CHANGELOG.md` for detailed technical changes.

 ---